-From 1774 to 1854, the property belonged to John Brown and his heirs.
-In 1854, it was purchased by a local industrialist, who needed to control the water flow of Valley Creek for his mill.
-By 1893, the property had changed hands at least six times before Edward and Amanda Mathews make it their home.
+From 1774 to 1854 the property belonged to John Brown and his heirs.
+In 1854 it was purchased by a local industrialist, who needed to control the water flow of Valley Creek for his mill.
+By 1893 the property had changed hands at least six times before Edward and Amanda Mathews made it their home.
 The Mathews, who became millionaires from the California gold rush, remodeled the 18th century home into a Queen Ann style complete with swimming pool, bath house, and tennis courts.

 Two years after Edward's death in 1901, the property was sold to U.S. Attorney General Philander Chase Knox.
-Knox served as Attorney General under President McKinley and President Theodore Roosevelt.
-Also, he served as Secretary of State under President Taft.
-As Attorney General, he was noted for his "trust busting" suit of Northern Securities.
-As Secretary of State from 1909 to 1913, he promoted policies aimed at increasing U.S. trade abroad.
+Knox served as Attorney General under Presidents William McKinley and Theodore Roosevelt.
+He also served as Secretary of State under President William Howard Taft.
+As Attorney General, he was noted for his "trust busting" suit of Northern Securities Company.
+As Secretary of State from 1909 to 1913, he promoted policies aimed at increasing US trade abroad.